1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/hexagonal.md

   database (in order to interface the component with any suitable DBMS), and administration (for controlling the component);
 - In an extreme case, there could be a different port for every use case, if needed.

+**Adapters** are the glue between components and the outside world.
+They tailor the exchanges between the external world and the ports that represent the requirements of the inside of the application component.